graphcs/ConstituentManager/README.md

 npm start
 ```

-12. Open your browser and go to [http://localhost:3000](http://localhost:3000) to access
+12. Open your browser and go to [http://localhost:80](http://localhost:80) to access

-## Contributing
-Feel free to contribute by opening issues or submitting pull requests.
-Read the Contributing Guidelines for more details.

-## License
-This project is licensed under the [MIT License](https://github.com/graphcs/ConstituentManager/blob/main/LICENSE).